fernandesafp/lang-sortify/README.md

 # LangSortify
-Separates songs in a playlist by language.
+Separates songs in a Spotify playlist by language.

 # How to run
 ## Install the required libraries